-I used to not be so crazy about this holiday, but last year I had a sort of "Christmas Carol" realization about Saint Patrick's Day and decided to lighten up.
-I was thoroughly rewarded when Ryan popped the question that night!
+I used to not be so crazy about this holiday, but last year I had a sort of "Christmas Carol" realization about Saint Patrick's Day and decided to lighten up

 So Ryan and I got engaged a year ago!
 And this week we celebrate being married seven months, because long engagements drool, true love rules!

 My parents met today, it was my last day working at the bank two years ago, Ryan and I were engaged, my sister was born tomorrow--it's a pretty magical day for us Irish, and I'm glad I finally embraced the luck and the rainbows part of the holiday.